vinithmundhra/sc_wifi/doc/programming.rst

 Setup the Wireless Access Point
 -------------------------------

-The external wireless access point needs to which the TiWi-SL will establish a connection needs to be configured with known parameters.
+The external wireless access point; to which the TiWi-SL will establish a connection, needs to be configured with known parameters.
 The following parameters must be known for the TiWi-SL to make a connection:

     * SSID